rdavis223/Umbra/README.md

 Move: WASD keys<br>
 Look/Aim: Mouse<br>
 Melee Attack: Left Mouse Button<br>
 Draw on trees: Right Mouse Button - Use this feature to place markers on trees to help mark locations and orient yourself as you navigate the forest.
-Hold mouse button and move mouse to draw any shape you want on the trees. <br>
+Hold mouse button while looking at a tree and move mouse to draw any shape you want on the trees. <br>
 Escape Key - Pause Menu <br>

 <b>Some Notes For Markers:</b><br>